 Definition of ‘Newar’ has been revised.

 Different types of narrow fabrics made from natural and man-made materials; woven, knitted, and strips are being used by the industry, Defence organizations and ordinary consumer for various end uses.
-This standard has been prepared to define the various terms to avoid ambiguity and propagate uniform interpretation of the terms.
+This standard has been formulated to define the various terms to avoid ambiguity and propagate uniform interpretation of the terms.

 The composition of the Committee responsible for the formulation of this standard is given in Annex A.